1 9 8 5 (Australia)

 But at the funeral, Jane defiantly announced that Macarthur was her father and fled the scene passing her real mother, the creepy Louise, who had watched her at a distance from her limousine.

-Meanwhile, there was a parallel kafuffle for Jane’s pretty best friend, Kathleen Dawson, who’d set out to marry spoilt, vindictive Greg Macarthur (Lloyd Morris).
+Meanwhile, there was a parallel kafuffle for Jane’s pretty best friend, country girl Kathleen Dawson, who’d set out to marry spoilt, vindictive Greg Macarthur (Lloyd Morris).
 Detective Vince Bailey came swaggering into town to solve the crimes and it was love at first sight.

 But viewers could tell that macho Vince was not good news – and not just because he was played by David Reyne.